Skip to main content

 This one is easy to overlook, but it might be the most important factor in practice.
 A medical alert system only works if your loved one actually wears it.

 Research published in JMIR mHealth and uHealth found that the clinical appearance of traditional medical alert devices was a significant barrier to adoption.
-Seniors resist devices that look like "medical equipment" because they signal vulnerability to neighbours, friends, and even themselves.
+Seniors resist devices that look clinical or institutional because they signal vulnerability to neighbours, friends, and even themselves.

 The industry has responded with modern form factors: pendants that look like simple accessories, wristbands that resemble fitness trackers, and full smartwatches with touchscreens that happen to include emergency features.
 If the person you're buying for has expressed any hesitation about wearing a medical alert, device design should be a top consideration.